timiscoding/blog/_posts/2015-08-26-Week-1-Story-Writing.md

 An epic is a large story that can be split into smaller stories.
 At project inception, we start with information about the requirements that the product owner wants and as conversations go in depth about a particular story, more details surface.

-For example:

-<pre>As a Formula 1 game player,
-I want an options screen
-so that I can choose the driver I want to use.  </pre>

-Later on, another story emerges.

-<pre>As a Formula 1 game player,
-I want an image area of a driver so that I can see the driver I want to use. </pre>

-This means the original story would become:

-<pre>As a Formula 1 game player,
-I want an options _menu_
-so that I can choose the driver I want to use.</pre>
+For example, <b>As a Formula 1 game player, I want an options screen so that I can choose the driver I want to use.</b> Later on, another story emerges. <b>As a Formula 1 game player, I want an image area of a driver so that I can see the driver I want to use.</b> This means the original story would become: <b>As a Formula 1 game player, I want an options _menu_ so that I can choose the driver I want to use.</b>

 Our team decided the epics would be similar to the main menu items that were identified during storyboarding at the kick off event:

-* Emergency - send a message to an emergency contact urgently
+* <b>Emergency</b> - send a message to an emergency contact urgently
-* Services - health, councilling hotline
+* <b>Services</b> - health, councilling hotline
-* Distractions - pacman game, jokes
+* <b>Distractions</b> - pacman game, jokes
-* Settings - update user info
+* <b>Settings</b> - update user info
-* Discreetness - the watch does not reveal anything about alcohol addiction in it's default operating mode
+* <b>Discreetness</b> - the watch does not reveal anything about alcohol addiction in it's default operating mode

 Each epic was further broken down into smaller stories as expanded upon above.